-The University of Arizona partnered with Trilogy Education Services to produce a state-of-the-art coding bootcamp program for both students and non-students.
+The University of Arizona partnered with Trilogy Education Services to produce a state-of-the-art university coding bootcamp for both students and non-students.
 While many colleges now offer Trilogy coding bootcamps, the program at the University of Arizona is particularly in-depth and flexible.
-Their coding bootcamp, while relatively new, comes from a well-established and respected nationwide system of similar programs at other Universities.
+Their coding bootcamp, while relatively new, comes from a well-established and respected nationwide system of similar programs at other universities.

 Trilogy Education Services and their bootcamp, when combined with the University of Arizona’s location and a great reputation, makes for an excellent introductory coding program that’s been very well received.
 Additionally, the University of Arizona’s coding bootcamp offers four separate full- and part-time courses.
 There are plenty of options to choose from, and most prospective programmers can find a class that meets their needs and schedule.

 Coding bootcamps are newcomers to the university system, but, over time, they have proven their worth as a fast and reliable career education programs for those looking for a direct path into the tech industry.
 As a result, the university system slowly adopted these new schools to increase their students’ technical knowledge and broaden the local community’s career prospects.

 In this article, we’ll go over all the essential information about the University of Arizona’s Trilogy coding bootcamp.
 It’s highly rated, and an excellent place for beginners to learn the ropes and become full-fledged developers in just a few short months.